-Social lability means that an individual, because he/she lives-inmultiplicity, doesn't know his/her own place and that of fellow persons in society.
-Therefore, he enters communication with another with uncertainty and experiences disorientation in society.
-So also, an educator in his/her relationship to an educand, and this leads to uncertainty in educative communication.

-Symptoms of the need for a new choice of social position are, e.g.: greater difficulty in establishing comradeship and friendship; the fear for one's own societal perspective in a prosperous state and competitive society: "anyone" can attain "any" position, but to what extent is one's future in one's own hands?
+Social lability means that an individual, because he lives-inmultiplicity, doesn't know his own place and that of fellow persons in society.
+Therefore, he enters into communication with another with uncertainty and experiences disorientation in society.
+So also an educator in his relationship to an educand and this leads to uncertainty in educative communication.
+Symptoms of the need for a new choice of social position are, e.g.: greater difficulty in establishing comradeship and friendship; the perception of insecurity because penetrate or survey the world; the fear for one's own societal perspective in a prosperous state and competitive society: "anyone" can attain "any" position, but to what extent is one's future in one's own hands?
 The deluge of data from the cultural, economic, social, political and church life cannot be assimilated without principles of ordering and judging.
-Too little attention is given to these principles; therefore, a person does not understand well his/her own "place," and not that of others, according to Gielen.
+Too little attention is given to these principles; therefore, a person does not understand well his own "place" and also not that of others, according to Gielen.40